Policy

 Structured workplace learning arrangement form

-The Structured workplace learning arrangement form (PDF)External Link must be completed and signed before the structured workplace learning commences.
+The Structured workplace learning arrangement form must be completed and signed before the structured workplace learning commences.
 It must be signed by:

-• the parent/guardian of the student – if the student is under 18 years of age
+- the parent/carer of the student – if the student is under 18 years of age

-The principal must ensure a copy of the signed arrangement form is provided to each party.
-The principal must retain the original copy.
+The principal or nominated person must ensure a copy of the signed arrangement form is provided to each party.
+The principal or nominated person must retain the original copy.

-Variations or amendments to the arrangement form must be made in writing and must be signed by the employer, student, parent/guardian (if the student is under 18 years of age) and the principal.
+Variations or amendments to the arrangement form must be made in writing and must be signed by the employer, student, parent/carer (if the student is under 18 years of age) and the principal or nominated person.

 Structured workplace learning travel and accommodation form

-The Structured workplace learning travel and accommodation form (PDF)External Link must be used if:
+The department's Structured workplace learning travel and accommodation form must be used if:

 This form must be signed by:

-• for travel – both the employer and the parent/guardian – or the student if they are aged 18 years or over
+- for travel – both the employer and the parent/carer – or the student if they are aged 18 years or over

-• for accommodation – the parent/guardian – or the student if they are aged 18 years or over.
+- for accommodation – the parent/carer – or the student if they are aged 18 years or over.

 School to Work Statewide Portal